Home > Thai Appetizers > Grilled Thai Chicken Wings

 Instructions

-• Rough chop Cilantro and place in a food processor with peeled Garlic Cloves.
+• Rough chop cilantro and place in a food processor with peeled Garlic Cloves.
 Pulse till everything is finely chopped, you may need to add a little water to get it going.

 • Place Chicken Wings in a large gallon zip bag and pour marinade over wings.
 Let all the air out of the bag, seal it, and mix wings well with marinade.
 Refrigerate for at least one hour, or best when done overnight.